ps - report process status

 The ratio of the process's resident set size to the physical memory on the machine, expressed as a percentage.

-The first 8 bytes of the base name of the process's executable file.
+The base name of the process's executable file.

 The contract ID of the process contract the process is a member of as a decimal integer.